 How to Change to Landscape in Excel

 Microsoft Excel is a powerful program, useful for individuals and businesses alike.
 One commonly asked question in the Excel community is how to change the orientation of a spreadsheet from portrait to landscape.
 This simple shift can make the difference in readability and overall presentation.
-In this blog post, we’ll provide a step-by-step guide on how to change to landscape in Excel, so you can make the most out of your data presentation.
+In this guide, we’ll walk through every way to change to landscape in Excel, on both Windows and Mac, so you can make the most out of your data presentation.

 Why Change to Landscape in Excel?